mreiske/SFE-ToDo/QID-955-SFEdelta/README.md

 Author : Ying Chen, Christian M. Hafner

+Submitted:  December 04 2011 by Dedy Dwi Prastyo; Dec 25 2015 by Lukas Borke

-Submitted : Sun, December 04 2011 by Dedy Dwi Prastyo
+Submitted[Matlab]: December 04 2011 by Dedy Dwi Prastyo; May 19 2016 by Petra Burdejova

 Example : 'For given [lower, upper] bound of Asset price S like [50,150] and [lower, upper] bound of time to maturity tau like [0.01, 1] a plot of the Delta of a call option is produced.'